pennacchi/airflow_dbt/readme.md

 docker compose up -d
 cd ..

 # Run project
 There are 2 DAGs:
-  - "append_new_sales": add new random data to csvs on dbt_project/seeds/erp_new_system.
+  - "append_new_sales": this dag will add new random data to:
+    - dbt_project/seeds/erp_new_system/new_sales.csv
+    - dbt_project/seeds/erp_new_system/new_sales_details.csv
-  - "run_ransformations": will create/update all schemas (stage, intermediate, and datamart) of dataset
+  - "run_ransformations": this dag will create/update all project schemas (stage, intermediate, and datamart).

 ## Do you want to execute dbt models locally?

+# Create virtual enviroment
+python -m venv venv
+source venv/bin/activate

 # Install dependecies
 We only need on our enviroment dbt libraries (not necessary airflow).
 Run command: